IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 	<uses-permission android:name="android.permission.USE_CREDENTIALS" />
 	```

-1. To use the {{site.data.keyword.amashort}} Client SDK, you must initialize it by passing the context, applicationGUID, and applicationRoute parameters.
+1. To use the {{site.data.keyword.amashort}} client SDK, you must initialize it by passing the context, applicationGUID, and applicationRoute parameters.

 	A common, though not mandatory, place to put the initialization code is in the onCreate method of the main activity in your Android application

-1. Initialize the Client SDK and register the Google authentication manager.
+1. Initialize the client SDK and register the Google authentication manager.
 Replace *applicationRoute* and *applicationGUID* with the values from **Route** and **App GUID** from the **Mobile Options** section in the dashboard.

 	```Java
 	BMSClient.getInstance().initialize(getApplicationContext(),